Alaa-abdulridha/WebalizerReader/README.md

 # WebalizerReader
 This is simple tool written with **PHP** to Read the Webalizer logs , such as Webalizer access logs and Webalizer FTP  logs .

-in every linux server that uses cpanel there's Webalizer available for the users on that server , if the user is using the Webalizer service , then we can access the webalizer folders that exist inside the tmp folder of the user from any other user on the server with any permissions , so we can consider this as a bug because the Webalizer logs conains very important information and FTP users , it might lead to a big breach sometimes you can find compressed backups that logged inside the Webalizer logs.
+in every Linux server that uses Cpanel there's Webalizer available for the users on that server , if the user is using the Webalizer service, then we can access the Webalizer folders that exist inside the tmp folder of the user from any other user on the server with any permissions , so we can consider this as a bug because the Webalizer logs contains very important information and FTP users , it might lead to a big breach sometimes you can find compressed backups that logged inside the Webalizer logs.

 So the Webalizer folders are exist in the tmp folder of every user that uses webalizer..